2023 Most Popular Communications Technology/Support Bachelor's Degree Schools

 Full Communications Technologies & Support at Academy of Art University Report

-Out of the 189 schools in the United States that were part of this year’s ranking, Ringling College of Art and Design landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Ringling College of Art and Design is a great place for communications technologies and support students working on their bachelor’s degree.
 Located in the small city of Sarasota, Ringling College is a private not-for-profit school with a small student population.

 Women make up 75% of the communications technologies and support majors at the school.